What is a CT scan?

 What if my child needs sedation?

-A nurse will contact you with instructions if your child is having sedation or a general anesthetic.
+A nurse will give you instructions if your child is having sedation or a general anesthetic.

-Children given sedation or a general anesthetic may have to stay for a few hours afterwards, while the sedation or anesthetic wears off.
+If your child has sedation or a general anesthetic, they may have to stay for a few hours after the scan, while the medicine wears off.

 Does the sedation have side effects?

-Most children don’t have any side effects.
+Most children don’t have any side effects from sedation.
 Some side effects can include:

 What happens after the scan?

 Your family doctor will get the results of the scan in about 1 week.
-Please call your doctor’s office for the results.
+Call your doctor to talk about the results.